 Raising a community

-Mitch and Kim recognize that the cigar communities they belong to are too small for them to rest their laurels on with respect to Black Olive.
+Mitch recognizes that the cigar communities they belong to are too small for them to rest their laurels on with respect to Black Olive.
 As such, they are constantly trying to improve the menu and the restaurant’s interior, and they have adopted an inclusive approach to the service and restaurant offerings.

 Aside from hosting cigar events, Mitch intends to bring in more plants and give the garden “a minor facelift” to further its homey vacation-like vibe.
 He knows that the cigar community is tightly knit, and any smoker who is faced with an ideal set of conditions will likely sit down, light up, and bring more of their ilk to such a place.

-He and Kim would be happy to join them, too.
+He would be happy to join them, too.

 “Whether it’s just two people enjoying a cigar or 200, I don’t mind.
 But whatever I can do to create the ideal ambiance and environment, I would do it,” Mitch admits.